dgshaver/llap_watcher/readme.txt

 rest_request_retry_delay_seconds - The number of seconds to delay between retry attempts for failed REST requests.
 Used in method get_with_retry() rest_request_retry_count - The number of times to retry a failed REST request before re-raising the exception to the caller.
 Used in method get_with_retry()

-kill_query_threshold_seconds - If the script finds a currently executing query that has been running longer than kill_query_threshold_seconds, it will shell out a beeling process and kill the query.
+kill_query_threshold_seconds - If the script finds a currently executing query that has been running longer than kill_query_threshold_seconds, it will shell out a beeline process and kill the query.

+blacklist configuration - When "blacklisting" is enabled, an llap query will only be killed if two conditions are met:
+	1. The query duration has exceeded the configured threshold of kill_query_threshold_seconds
+	2. The user that the query is running under, is one of the users specified in the [blacklist][users] list.
+Format of list is like that above.
+One user on each line, specified as a double-quoted string.

+	If blackisting is disabled, only condition 1 above has to be met for a query to be killed

+	If blacklisting is enabled and the script finds a query that exceeds the configured threshold, yet the user is not a member of [blacklist][users], the query will not be killed.

+	To disable the blacklisting feature, you must set enabled to "False", and yes, the "F" in "False" must be captialized.

 sleep_seconds - used in initialize_security_context() function between call to kdestroy and kinit